Down Screen Basketball

 A down screen in basketball is a type of screen that is set by an offensive player going toward the baseline to free up a teammate.
 Downscreen can be used to get players open three point shots or jumpers, or to start the offense from a different part of the floor.

 A common scenario that occurs after a screen is a switch, and in this scenario it is likely that the best past will not be to the curling shooter, but down low to the person who set the screen.
-Not only will they be able to roll off the screen and have an easy short shot as they block out the defender, but if it a guard switched on to a big man than points are almost guaranteed.
+Not only will they be able to roll off the screen and have an easy short shot as they block out the defender, but if a guard switches on to a big man then points are almost guaranteed.

 If the defense does not switch, then the player coming up from the screen should be wide open.

 In order to ensure maximum success, the downscreener should angle their body in a way that prevents the defender from easily going under or over it.